$0 South Carolina Adoption Quick-Start Checklist

 Termination of Parental Rights in South Carolina: What the Law Requires

 Termination of parental rights (TPR) is the legal act that severs the parent-child relationship and makes a child available for adoption.
-In South Carolina, it is a Family Court proceeding — no adoption can proceed without a final TPR order.
+In South Carolina, it is a Family Court proceeding — an adoption can proceed only after the required parental consents or relinquishments are obtained, or a final TPR order is entered.
 Understanding how TPR works matters whether you are an adoptive parent waiting for a case to resolve, an attorney researching South Carolina's statutory grounds, or a birth parent trying to understand your rights.

 Two Paths to TPR: Voluntary and Involuntary